legend-exp/legend-pygeom-tools/docs/source/vis.md

   - origin: [0, 0, 0]
     up: [0.55, 0, 0.82]
     pos: [-14000, 0, 8000]
+  # a scene with parallel projection
+  - origin: [0, 0, 0]
+    up: [0.55, 0, 0.82]
+    pos: [-14000, 0, 8000]
+    # in parallel mode, the number here controls the zoom level.
+    # the number is half the screen height in mm
+    parallel: 2000

 # override colors of specified logical volumes
 color_overrides: